 As well as the oncology unit funded by Islamic Relief, the new 200-bed hospital has centres of excellence in cardiology and cardiothoracic surgery; haemotology; nephrology; pulmonology; craniofacial surgery; neurosciences; and general paediatric surgery.
 The first young patients are expected through its doors for dialysis and radiology treatments in the New Year.

-Islamic Relief has committed $7.7m (110m ZAR) to solely support the hospital’s oncology unit.
+Islamic Relief has committed $7.7m (R110) to solely support the hospital’s oncology unit.
 It is a facility that will set the standard for modern child-centred healthcare facilities.
 Its features include a bone marrow transplant facilities and laboratory; intensive care and high-care beds; a dedicated pharmacy; and a radiology facility.

 According to recent figures from the CHOC Childhood Cancer Foundation, one in 600 children in South Africa is affected by cancer before the age of 16.
 Yet more than 40 per cent of South African children with cancer never receive specialist treatment.
-There are only four specialist children’s hospitals on the entire African continent, compared to about 20 in the UK.
+There are only four specialist children’s hospitals on the entire African continent.
 The Nelson Mandela Children’s Hospital (NMCH) will help change these grim statistics.